 Buy ‘Best of James Brown’ Album on Apple Music and Amazon

 “It’s a Man’s Man’s Man’s World” Lyrics Review & Song Meaning

-“This is a man’s world” lyric repeats twice on the chorus as if to make a certain point.
-James Brown wants to emphasize on the importance of the man’s woman by empowering the lyric above.
+“This is a man’s world” lyric repeats twice in the chorus as if to make a certain point.
+James Brown wants to emphasize the importance of the man’s woman by empowering the lyric above.
 The higher the buildup, the harder the fall.

 The four examples with their honored male figures are listed below;

 - “man made the cars” — Nicolas-Joseph Cugnot is credited for the first mechanical vehicle in 1769.